Big Pigeon in Southwest Iowa

 • Southeastern New Guinea was the Australian Territory of Papua, with capital in Port Moresby.
 It was accquired in 1883 by Queensland, then a British colony and since 1901 part of Australia.

-• Western New Guinea, with Hollandia as capital, was part of the Dutch Indies and is now part of Indonesia.
+• Western New Guinea, with Hollandia as capital, was part of the Netherlands Indies and is now part of Indonesia.
 Today Hollandia is named Jayapura.

 The Nation of Papua New Guinea Today